partiallytyped/Notes/README.md

 # Notes
-My notes.
 In LaTeX because word is too hard.